Quarter (United States coin): Collecting clad Washington quarters

-The copper-nickel clad Washington quarter was first issued in 1965 and as part of the switch, the Denver mintmark was added in 1968, which did not reappear on any US coin denomination until 1968.
-For the first three years of clad production, in lieu of proof sets, specimen sets were specially sold as "Special Mint Sets" minted at the San Francisco mint in 1965, 1966, and 1967 (Deep Cameo versions of these coins are highly valued because of their rarity).
+in 1965, the copper-nickel clad Washington quarter was first issued.
+As part of the switch, the Denver mintmark was added in 1968, which did not reappear on any US coin denomination until 1968.
+For the first three years of clad production, in lieu of proof sets, specimen sets were specially sold as "Special Mint Sets" minted at the San Francisco mint in 1965, 1966, and 1967.
+Deep Cameo versions of these coins are highly valued because of their rarity.

-Currently, there are few examples in the clad series that are valued as highly as the silver series but there are certain extraordinary dates or variations.
-The deep cameo versions of proofs from 1965 to 1971 and 1981 Type 2 are highly valued because of their scarcity, high grade examples of quarters from certain years of the 1980s (such as 1981–1987) because of scarcity in high grades due to high circulation and in 1982 and 1983 no mint sets were produced making it harder to find mint state examples, and any coin from 1981 to 1994 graded in MS67 is worth upwards of $1000.
+Currently, there are few examples in the clad series that are valued as highly as the silver series, but there are certain extraordinary dates or variations.
+The deep cameo versions of proofs from 1965 to 1971 and 1981 Type 2 are highly valued because of their scarcity.
+High grade examples of quarters from certain years of the 1980s, such as 1981–1987 are valued, because of scarcity in high grades due to high circulation.
+In 1982 and 1983, no mint sets were produced, making it harder to find mint state examples.
+Any coin from 1981 to 1994 graded in MS67 is worth upwards of $1,000.

 The mint mark on the coin is currently located on the obverse at the bottom right hemisphere under the supposed date.
-In 1965–1967 cupro-nickel coins bore no mint mark; quarters minted in 1968–1979 were stamped with a "D" for the Denver mint, an "S" for the San Francisco mint (proof coins only), or blank for Philadelphia.
-Starting in 1980, the Philadelphia mint was allowed to add its mint mark to all coins except the one-cent piece.
+In 1965–1967, cupro-nickel coins bore no mint mark.
+Quarters minted in 1968–1979 were stamped with a "D" for the Denver mint, an "S" for the San Francisco mint (proof coins only), or blank for Philadelphia.
+Starting in 1980, the Philadelphia mint was allowed to add its mint mark to all coins, except the one-cent piece.
 Twenty-five-cent pieces minted from 1980 onwards are stamped with "P" for the Philadelphia mint, "D" for the Denver mint, or "S" for San Francisco mint.

-Until 2012 the "S" mint mark was used only on proof coins, but beginning with the El Yunque (Puerto Rico) design in the America the Beautiful quarters program, the US Mint began selling (at a premium) uncirculated 40-coin rolls and 100-coin bags of quarters with the San Francisco mint mark.
-These coins were not included in the 2012 or later uncirculated sets or the three-coin ATB quarter sets (which consisted of an uncirculated "P" and "D" and proof "S" specimen) and no "S" mint-marked quarters are being released into circulation, so that mintages will be determined solely by direct demand for the "S" mint-marked coins.
+Until 2012, the "S" mint mark was used only on proof coins.
+Beginning with the El Yunque (Puerto Rico) design in the America the Beautiful quarters program, the US Mint began selling, at a premium, uncirculated 40-coin rolls and 100-coin bags of quarters with the San Francisco mint mark.
+These coins were not included in the 2012 or later uncirculated sets or the three-coin ATB quarter sets, which consisted of an uncirculated "P" and "D" and proof "S" specimen.
+No "S" mint-marked quarters are being released into circulation, so that mintages will be determined solely by direct demand for the "S" mint-marked coins.

-In 2019, the West Point Mint released two million of each of the five designs that year with a "W" mint mark for general circulation, in a move intended to spur coin collecting.
-This was continued in 2020, which turned out to be the final year of the "W" mint marked quarters as no quarters with the mint mark have been produced since.
+In 2019, the West Point Mint released two million of each of the five designs that year, with a "W" mint mark for general circulation, in a move intended to spur coin collecting.
+This was continued in 2020, which was the final year of the "W" mint marked quarters, as no quarters with the mint mark have been produced since.